Glossary

 - Process:

-- Satellite images are analyzed using instance segmentation to identify and segment individual buildings.
+- Satellite images are analyzed to segment buildings.

-- Changes over time are tracked by comparing segmentation results from different periods.
+- Changes tracked by comparing results from different periods.

 - Benefits: